by Linda Straker

 The New National Party (NNP) government administration which controls all 15 seats in the Lower House and dominates the Upper House of Parliament, said that it is putting countermeasures to save those jobs.
 Grenada was placed on the EU blacklist in 2017 and repealing 5 pieces of legislation was critical for the country’s removal.

 “We are aware that enforcing the legislation will affect some of the international business companies with workers here, but I must say that the companies that are based here will not wind up.
-They will not be affected because we are working to ensure that these jobs will not be lost,” said Michael Stephens, Comptroller of Inland Revenue.
+They will not be affected because we are working to ensure that these jobs will not be lost,” said Michael Stephen, Comptroller of Inland Revenue.

 In December 2018, both the Lower and Upper Houses of Parliament repealed the International Business Companies Act, the International Insurance Bill (2018), and the Offshore Banking Bill (2018), and the same time amended the International Trust (Amendment) Bill (2018) and Banking (Amendment) Bill (2018).